yukoba/nd4j/getstarted.md

 ![Alt text](../img/maven_downloads.png)

-Lower on the same Web page, follow the instructions that pertain to your operating system; e.g. *"Unix-based Operating Systems (Linux, Solaris and Mac OS X)."* They look like this:
+Lower on the same page, follow the instructions specific to your operating system; e.g. *"Unix-based Operating Systems (Linux, Solaris and Mac OS X)."* They look like this:

 ![Alt text](../img/maven_OS_instructions.png)

-## <a id="ide">Integrated Development Environments</a>
+## <a id="ide">Integrated Development Environment: IntelliJ</a>

 An Integrated Development Environment ([IDE](http://encyclopedia.thefreedictionary.com/integrated+development+environment)) will allow you to work with our API and build your nets with a few clicks.
-We suggest **IntelliJ**.
-It will work with your installed version of Java and can communicate with [Maven](#maven), which takes care of the dependencies for you.
+We suggest using **IntelliJ**, which works with your installed version of Java and communicates with [Maven](#maven) to handle the dependencies.

-An IDE provides a hassle-free development environment that allows you to focus more on your code.
-IDEs typically come with Maven support, but we prefer you to install [Maven](#maven) so you can run commands directly.
-While we prefer IntelliJ, [Eclipse](http://books.sonatype.com/m2eclipse-book/reference/creating-sect-importing-projects.html) and [Netbeans](http://wiki.netbeans.org/MavenBestPractices) are two other popular IDEs.

 The free community edition of [IntelliJ](https://www.jetbrains.com/idea/download/) has installation instructions.
+While we prefer that, [Eclipse](http://books.sonatype.com/m2eclipse-book/reference/creating-sect-importing-projects.html) and [Netbeans](http://wiki.netbeans.org/MavenBestPractices) are two other popular IDEs.

 ## Starting a New ND4J Project

-Now create a new project within IntelliJ.
-With the right dependencies in your project's POM.xml file, Maven will be able to build ND4J for you.
-Getting the dependencies right amounts to installing ND4J.
+To create a new ND4J project within IntelliJ, just put the right dependencies in your project's POM.xml file.
+With those in place, Maven will be able to build ND4J for you.
+Pasting the right dependencies into your POM amounts to installing ND4J -- no other install is necessary!

 Select `maven-archetype-quickstart`.